 1. In 2004 I bought two Xerox Documate 252 scanners (one for me and one for my wife, my legal assistant) for about $900 each.
 It’s about the size of a shoe box and sits next to our flat panel computer monitors.
 It has a very small footprint.
 Now every attorney and legal assistant has a personal scanner on his or her desk.
 Personal scanners on people’s desks are absolutely necessary if you truly want to be 100% paperless.
 You must make it simple and convenient for everybody in the firm to scan documents and input the documents into your document management system (another must have item of law office technology).

-Scanner Advice: The scanner I now buy and recommend you buy is the Fujitsu ScanSnap S1500 Instant PDF Sheet-Fed Scanner.
-Amazon sells this scanner for just over $400.
-This is a smoking deal – you get a 20 page per minute color personal scanner that comes with Adobe Acrobat X standard software.
+Scanner Advice: The scanner I now buy and recommend you buy is the Fujitsu ScanSnap iX500 Scanner for PC and Mac.
+Amazon sells this scanner for $400 – $450 (Amazon varies the price).
+This is a smoking deal – you get a 25 page per minute color personal scanner that comes with Adobe Acrobat X standard software.
 Acrobat is needed so that scans open automatically as pdf files.
-I checked Amazon on May 19, 2012, and it was selling Acrobat X standard for $269.
 We love this scanner.
 It’s the size of a shoe box.
 It has a 50 page sheet feeder and can scan business cards and color photos.
-For more about this scanner real my article called “The Fujitsu ScanSnap S1500 – A Great Law Office Scanner.”
+For more about this scanner real my article called “The Fujitsu ScanSnap ix500 – A Great Law Office Scanner.”

 The scanners you see in computer stores like Best Buy, Staples and Office Depot are slow home use type scanners.
 When you shop for an office scanner, you want speed (at least 20 pages per minute) and a sheet feeder that takes at least 25 pages.
 If the scanner on sale doesn’t prominently display its pages per minute scanning speed, it means the scanner is much too slow (a few pages per minute) to use for anything other than infrequent home scanning.
 Years ago I bought three HP 3380 4 in 1 printer, scanner, fax and copiers for $700 each.
 They print, fax and copy great, but the fastest I could ever get the HP 3380 to scan was 2 pages per minute in black and white at 300 dpi.
 Very fast high volume scanners are several thousand dollars and up, but most small offices don’t need that kind of speed (50+ pages per minute).
 Manufacturers of medium and high speed scanners display the scanner speed because that is one of the main features buyer’s seek.